NY Waterway: Safety issues

 On November 24, 2019, the U.S. Coast Guard pulled 23 ferries out of the company's 32-vessel fleet due to safety issues following a routine annual inspection.
 Customers experienced delays the following day, but all but one vessel had resumed service by the evening of November 25.

-Alleged violations of the Clean Water Act
+Alleged Clean Water Act violations

 Two former employees alleged in November 2020 that the company ordered employees to dump untreated sewage into the Hudson.